deployEMDS/technical-documentation/tests/data_product_publication/provision/submit_vocabulary_artifacts/test_2_1_2_5/result_simpl.md

 #### Assessment

-As mentioned in the [test_2.1.1.2_result_simpl.md](../test_2_1_2_1/result_simpl.md), SIMPL currently does not have an implementation for a vocabulary hub for data sharing.
+As mentioned in the [test_2.1.1.2_result_simpl.md](../test_2_1_2_1/result_simpl.md), Simpl currently does not have an implementation for a vocabulary hub for data sharing.

-However, SIMPL utilizes the Gaia-X federated catalog service [simpl-fc-service](https://code.europa.eu/simpl/simpl-open/development/gaia-x-edc/simpl-fc-service) for schema validation of ontologies and vocabularies during data product offerings.
+However, Simpl utilizes the Gaia-X federated catalog service [simpl-fc-service](https://code.europa.eu/simpl/simpl-open/development/gaia-x-edc/simpl-fc-service) for schema validation of ontologies and vocabularies during data product offerings.
 This service provides an API to publish a self-description (a type of verifiable presentation).
 When calling the specific API for publishing `/self-descriptions`, the service validates the self-description against the SHACL shapes and returns the validation result, as shown below: